timdgn/MRI_Brain_Tumor_Detection/README.md

 I had the idea of this project thanks to my current job in neuroimaging research.
 The MRI images come from [here](https://github.com/sartajbhuvaji/brain-tumor-classification-dataset).

+To avoid training a heavy a classification model from scratch, I use the EfficientNetB0 model It's a lightweight and very efficient model on imagenet and image classification transfer learning tasks.
+Information about the model can be found [here](https://keras.io/examples/vision/image_classification_efficientnet_fine_tuning/).

 ## Table of Contents
 - [ML model's performances](#ml-models-performances)